jgers32/jgers32/README.md

 ### Welcome!
 My name is Julia Gersey & I am a Senior at Baldwin Wallace University working towards my BSc in both Computer Science & Applied Mathematics.
-Check out my <a href="https://juliagersey.com">website</a> for more info.
+## Check out my <a href="https://juliagersey.com/>website</a> for more info.

-Some other things about me:
+Some things about me:

 - My current research focuses on <a href="https://mops.bw.edu/air">fine-grained air quality sensing with IoT</a>, especially with implementing opportunistic sensing (BLE and LoRa).
 My work is supported by a <a href="http://osgc.org/recipients/">NASA Ohio Space Grant Consortium (OSGC) scholarship</a> for the 2023-2024 school year.